rust-hosted-langs/book/booksrc/chapter-allocation-api.md

 ### Type identification

-_First, a note: what follows is a set of design trade-offs made for the purposes of this book; there are many ways this could be implemented._
+What follows is a set of design trade-offs made for the purposes of this book;

-The types described next are all about the _object_ type.
+there are many ways this could be implemented.

-That is, the problem to solve is that certain values in an object header and certain actions on objects are strongly associated with the type of the object.
+The types described next are all about sharing compile-time and runtime object type information between the allocator, the GC and the interpreter.

 We ideally want to make it difficult for the user to make mistakes with this and leak undefined behavior.
 We would also prefer this to be a safe-Rust